What is Chiropractic?

 Chiropractic care is a specialized branch of health care that studies the close relationship between the nervous system (the nerves) and the musculoskeletal system (the spine, extremities, and all the muscles of the body).
 Chiropractors are primary health care practitioners (ie. doctors) that have expert knowledge and training to detect misalignments of the spine that cause improper functioning of these systems in the body.
 Chiropractors maintain that normal function of the nerves, joints and muscles, along with a healthy lifestyle that includes exercise, proper nutrition and a positive attitude will keep the body performing at maximum efficiency and feeling great!

 Most people describe the pain that they feel as “having a nerve pinched” or “having something out of place”.
-These descriptions are the best way to visualize how spinal misalignments affect a person and, although not totally accurate, are the best way to think about how a chiropractor helps people.
-The underlying cause of the pain that most people experience in these cases is exactly like a “pressure” or “pinching” on the nerve – chiropractors term this the Vertebral Subluxation Complex.
-Chiropractors fix this by correcting the alignment of a vertebrae that has caused locking of the joints, which affects the tissues that surround the nerve, which results in muscles overworking or going into spasm and this is what causes most people their pain.
-Sometimes the pain is very acute.
-Other times, it takes a long time for the compensation and adaptation patterns to occur.
+These descriptions are sometimes the best way to visualize how spinal misalignments, and the resultant joint dysfunction, affect a person’s ability to move which then creates pain.
+The underlying cause of the pain is what chiropractors look for.
+Chiropractors detect abnormalities in the your posture and in the way that your body moves.
+They are experts at correcting the alignment of a spinal vertebrae that has caused locking/dysfunction of the joints, which affects the muscles and other soft tissues that surround the nerve.
+Pain results from these abnormal movement patterns.
+Sometimes the pain is very acute and comes on suddenly.
+Other times, it takes a long time for compensation and adaptation patterns to occur, such that the pain and decreased mobility happen over many years.

 How do Spinal Misalignments Occur?

-Spinal misalignments (or Vertebral Subluxations, as they are scientifically named) occur when excessive loads are placed on the spinal column.
-Everyday activities, or specific injuries, such as trauma, sports, and improper sitting at the computer can cause stress and strain to the joints, muscles and discs of the spine to cause excessive wear and tear.
-Therefore, people of all ages are prone to the effects of vertebral subluxation.
-The signs of misalignment include pain, limitation of movement, muscle spasm, tender areas, locking of joints and even swelling.
-In some cases, you may not know you have a misalignment.
-Over many years, the spine can continue to deteriorate and become arthritic, especially in the lower neck and lower back areas of the spine, as well as the knees.
+Spinal misalignments (locking/dysfunction of the joints) occur when excessive loads are placed on the spinal column.
+Most people understand how this happens with trauma, and in sports activities, but it is often the everyday activities, like sitting at the computer all day or looking down at iPhones and iPads all the time, that creates the chronic stress and strain to the joints, muscles and discs of the spine to cause excessive wear and tear.
+Therefore, people of all ages are prone to the effects of spinal damage.
+The signs of a problem include pain, limitation of movement, muscle spasm, tender areas, locking of joints and even swelling.
+In some cases, there may even by numbness or tingling into the arms and legs.
+Over many years of this improper stress and strain, the spine can continue to deteriorate and become arthritic, especially in the lower neck and lower back areas of the spine.
 This is much the same as dental cavities that can be present for a long time before causing pain, or heart disease that exists for years before causing a heart attack.
 That’s why regular spinal check ups are important for all ages.

-Chiropractors receive extensive training to be able to detect and correct subluxations of the spine and extremities.
-Chiropractors maintain that normal functioning of the nervous system, along with proper diet, exercise and positive outlook on life can keep the body performing at maximum efficiency.
-Our job as chiropractors is to not only relieve your pain and correct your problem, but we also have a very important role in maintaining your health and in the prevention of disease processes.
+Chiropractors receive extensive training to be able to detect and correct the specific areas of misalignment/dysfunction of the spine and extremities.
+Chiropractors maintain that normal functioning of the spinal system, along with proper diet, exercise and positive outlook on life can keep the body performing at maximum efficiency.
+Our job as chiropractors is to not only relieve your pain and correct your problem, but we also have a very important role in maintaining your health and in the prevention of degenerative joint diseases.

 How Does Chiropractic Work?

-Chiropractors correct the misalignments in the spine and extremities by performing a chiropractic “adjustment”.
-The adjustment is a treatment where the chiropractor uses his or her hands to apply a very quick, precise, and safe amount of pressure directly on the problem area to correct the biomechanical alignment.
-The adjustment allow the joints to separate, often allowing a gas bubble to escape (this is the popping or cracking noise that you often hear during an adjustment).
+Chiropractors correct the misalignments & dysfunction in the spine and extremities by performing a chiropractic “adjustment”.
+The adjustment is a treatment where the chiropractor uses his or her hands to apply a very quick, precise, and safe amount of pressure directly on the problem area to correct the biomechanical alignment and function of the joint affected.
+The adjustment allow the joints to gap, often allowing a gas bubble to escape (this is the popping or cracking noise that you often hear during an adjustment).

 The adjustment relieves the pressure on the joint and surrounding nerves, and allows better mobility and alignment.
 The adjustment can also be done with a small, spring-loaded instrument, called an ActivatorTM or very gently by using slow, controlled stretch of the muscle.
 The adjustment is generally painless and often provides immediate relief, regardless of the method used to adjust your spine.
 Since every person is built differently, and each person has a unique circumstance, treatments can vary greatly from one person to the next.